-It’s the Friday before Christmas.
+It’s almost Christmas!
 Are you excited?

 Depending on when you attend Christmas Mass and whether you travel, you may be facing a whole different set of challenges.